Bring Your Offshore Plan-B To Life In Panama March 2025

 Located on Colombia's Caribbean coast, the port city of Barranquilla is known for its nightlife, hosting one of the wildest carnivals outside of Brazil.
 As such, it tends to be more popular with younger expats than retirees.
 However, as Colombia's fourth-largest city, it has a lot to offer, such as affordable healthcare and many of the modern conveniences you would find in Bogota and Medellin.
 Since Barranquilla is more of a commercial hub than a tourist destination, it is surprisingly cheap, and decent 1-bedroom apartments can be found in the $300-$400 USD range.
 The main drawback is the weather, typically hot and humid year-round, averaging in the low 30°s C (low 90°s F).

-Barranquilla is a vibrant city celebrated for its famous Carnival festivities.
+Barranquilla is a vibrant city that is celebrated for its famous Carnival festivities.
 Its strategic location provides stunning waterfront views and easy access to beautiful beaches.
 Barranquilla boasts an abundance of historic churches and charming streets that reflect its rich cultural diversity.
 The city's growing economy and accessibility make it an enticing destination for businesses and expats.

 Related content: What's The Lifestyle In Colombia Like For Its Residents?

-Despite a higher cost of living Cartagena is a very popular tourist destination for retirees and digital nomads
+Despite a higher cost of living, Cartagena is a very popular tourist destination for retirees and digital nomads

 Cartagena is Colombia's most popular tourist destination.
 Known for its Spanish colonial architecture, the city retains much of its old-world charm.
-It has been declared a UNESCO world heritage site.
+It has been declared a UNESCO World Heritage Site.
 With a population of nearly 1 million, there is something for everyone, from top-notch cuisine to cultural activities.
 Unsurprisingly, many expats, retirees, and digital nomads have made Cartagena home.
 However, there are a couple of downsides to this old-world city.
 Like much of Colombia's Caribbean coast, it is hot and humid year-round.
 Lastly, due to its popularity as a tourist destination, the cost of living is higher than in other Colombian cities.

 Cartagena offers picturesque coastal views and boasts an international airport and well-connected roadways for easy access.
 Cartagena's colonial architecture and enchanting streets transport visitors to another era, and a plethora of hotels, restaurants, and tourist attractions cater to the needs of expats and tourists alike.